 Now I see myself as a storyteller.
 My goal is to create heart-centered work – in the form of art, illustration and design – that tells a purposeful, enriching story.

 And currently I am actively storytelling!
-I have written and illustrated a children’s book called “Weeds in Nana’s Garden.”
-This creation marks the end of a long and personal journey for me.
+I wrote and illustrated a children’s book called “Weeds in Nana’s Garden.”
+This creation, published in 2016, marked the end of a long and personal journey for me.
 In 2005, my mom was diagnosed with Early-Onset Dementia at the age of 62.
 In the years following, my family and I learned firsthand about the heart-ache of the disease.
 After my mother’s death in 2010, I made a decision to do something to help – something that would increase awareness and provide support to families dealing with a dementia disease.

-I realized then, that by applying my varied skills, I could create a children’s book.
-Furthermore, I could self-publish the work so that it could be made available as quickly as possible.
-And last but certainly not least, to extend my support beyond the book, I could donate a portion of the proceeds to the Alzheimer’s Society of Canada, an organization that has supported me greatly.
+I realized that by applying my varied skills, I could create a children’s book.
+Furthermore, I decided to create an indie publishing company – Flipturn Publishing – to launch the work so that I could extend my support beyond the book, and donate a portion of the proceeds to the Alzheimer’s Society of Canada, an organization that has supported me greatly.

 I hope you find this book, and much of my work, to be candid explorations into the ways of the heart.
 Thank-you.